paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     /// The candidates included by the block.
 Note that these are not the same as the candidates that appear within the
     /// block body.
     candidates: Vec<CandidateHash>,
-    /// The consensus slot number of the block.
+    /// The consensus slot of the block.
-    slot_number: SlotNumber,
+    slot: Slot,
 }

 enum ApprovalDistributionMessage {